<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 • How has your team communicated with employees during the pandemic?

-• How have you been able to maintain a sense of identity and promote culture?
+• How have you maintained a sense of identity and promoted culture?

-The answers to these types of questions will help you discover key elements that need to be considered during the design of your hybrid office.
+The answers to these questions will help you discover key elements that need to be considered during the design of your hybrid office.

 it is vital to involve employees in the space transition process